EthanCai/programming-learning-notes/projects-part-4.md

 ## Automated Acceptance Testing/BDD

 - [Selenium](http://www.seleniumhq.org/): Selenium is a suite of tools to automate web browsers across many platforms.
-- [Java: Cumuber](https://cucumber.io/): Cucumber is a software tool that computer programmers use for testing other software.
+- [Java: Cucumber](https://cucumber.io/): Cucumber is a software tool that computer programmers use for testing other software.
 It runs automated acceptance tests written in a behavior-driven development (BDD) style.
 	- [cucumber.js](https://github.com/cucumber/cucumber-js): Cucumber, the popular Behaviour-Driven Development tool, brought to your JavaScript stack.It runs on both Node.js and modern web browsers.
 	- [SpecFlow](http://www.specflow.org/): Cucumber for .NET.
 The open source solution trusted by .NET devs around the world.
 - [Java: JBehave](http://jbehave.org): JBehave is a framework for Behaviour-Driven Development (BDD).
 BDD is an evolution of test-driven development (TDD) and acceptance-test driven design, and is intended to make these practices more accessible and intuitive to newcomers and experts alike.
 It shifts the vocabulary from being test-based to behaviour-based, and positions itself as a design philosophy.
 - [JavaScript: Jasmine](https://github.com/jasmine/jasmine): Jasmine is a Behavior Driven Development testing framework for JavaScript.
 It does not rely on browsers, DOM, or any JavaScript framework.
 Thus it's suited for websites, Node.js projects, or anywhere that JavaScript can run.
+- [Gauge](https://gauge.org/): Test Automation you'll actually like Simple.
+Collaborative.
+Adaptable.

 ## Performance Testing